- Fits radial rig

 - 3.8oz Dacron

-Note on Sail Numbers: All Laser sailboats have an ISAF issued sail number.
+How To Find Your Sail Number: All Laser sailboats have an ISAF issued sail number.
 This number can be found on a sticker on the aft wall of the cockpit.
 Sail numbers are required for sanctioned racing events to assist with scoring.
-Country codes are only required at international events.
+Country codes are only required at international events, and only available in black.

 Laser Sails – Hyde vs. North